Beamish Surname

 Beamish Last Name Statistics demography

-The religious adherence of those carrying the Beamish surname is chiefly Anglican (73%) in Ireland.
+The religious adherence of those holding the Beamish surname is chiefly Anglican (73%) in Ireland.

-In The United States those holding the Beamish last name are 10.19% more likely to be registered Republicans than the national average, with 56.96% registered with the political party.
+In The United States those bearing the Beamish surname are 10.19% more likely to be registered with the Republican Party than The US average, with 56.96% registered to vote for the party.

 The amount Beamish earn in different countries varies greatly.
 In South Africa they earn 57.18% more than the national average, earning R 373,524 per year; in United States they earn 5.43% more than the national average, earning $45,493 USD per year and in Canada they earn 9.26% more than the national average, earning $54,284 CAD per year.